design-automation/mobius-mooc-generator/README.md

 - Settings files (.md)
   - Markdown files
-  - Must end in "settings.md", for example "section_settings.md", note the name is all lowercase
   - Contains the settings for the parent folder.
-- Component files (.md)
+- Unit files (.md)
   - Markdown files
-  - Can have any name, but the extension must be .md
+  - Contain all the components for one unit.
 - Assets (e.g. .jog, .png)
-  - The assets should be placed in the same folder where they are used, i.e. with the components.
   - Images can be .png and .jpg
+  - The assets should be placed in the same folder where they are used, i.e. in the unit folder.

 The course content (the text, images, videos, etc) is written as text files using markdown.
 These files have an .md extension.

-The .md files have metadata is important for describing the components.
-Metadata is defined as key-value pairs at the top of the markdown file.
-This is used for both settings files and for component files, as described above.

 ## Structure of Folders and .md files